monoditrium/Github-repo-search/README.md

 # Github-repo-search
 This is a python script using Github REST API to accept keywords and use it to search public repositories on Github

-Requirements:
-Python version 3.11.8
+Requirements:  Python version 3.11.8 and PyGitHub

-PyGitHub

 This script uses PyGitHub, a python library for Github REST API.